rix0rrr/aws-dora/context.md

     "react-dom": "^19.1.0"
   },
   "devDependencies": {
+    "@types/express": "^5.0.3",
+    "@types/node": "^24.0.10",
+    "@types/react": "^19.1.8",
+    "@types/react-dom": "^19.1.6",
-    "nodemon": "^3.1.10"
+    "nodemon": "^3.1.10",
+    "ts-node": "^10.9.2",
+    "typescript": "^5.8.3"
   }
 }
 ```

+## TypeScript Benefits Achieved
+- **Compile-time error detection**: Catch errors before runtime
+- **Better IDE support**: Enhanced autocomplete and refactoring
+- **Self-documenting code**: Types serve as inline documentation
+- **Safer refactoring**: TypeScript ensures changes don't break existing code
+- **No `any` types**: Full type safety throughout the application
+- **Strict configuration**: Maximum type safety with strict TypeScript settings

 ## Next Steps (if conversation continues)
-The application is complete and ready for use.
+The application is complete and ready for use in TypeScript.
 Potential future enhancements could include:
-- Additional AWS services
+- Additional AWS services with proper typing
-- Persistent logging (database)
+- Persistent logging (database) with typed schemas
-- User authentication
+- User authentication with typed user interfaces
-- Request history export
+- Request history export with typed data structures
 - API documentation integration
-- Custom request templates
+- Custom request templates with type validation

 ## Important Notes
-- All files are located in `/Users/huijbers/Temp/`
+- All files are now in TypeScript in the `/src` directory
+- JavaScript output is compiled to `/dist` directory
-- The application is designed for SSH tunneling scenarios
+- The application maintains all original functionality with added type safety
-- Credentials are never stored or logged for security
+- Development server uses ts-node for direct TypeScript execution
+- Production builds compile TypeScript to JavaScript first
-- All phases of the implementation plan are complete
+- All phases of the implementation plan are complete in TypeScript
-- The server has been tested and runs successfully
+- The server has been tested and runs successfully with full type checking

 ## Conversation Outcome
-Successfully delivered a complete, production-ready AWS API Explorer web application that meets all original requirements and is ready for immediate use.
+Successfully delivered a complete, production-ready AWS API Explorer web application in TypeScript that meets all original requirements, provides full type safety, and is ready for immediate use.
+The conversion from JavaScript to TypeScript was completed without losing any functionality while adding comprehensive type safety throughout the entire codebase.